 All ticks carry disease.
 False.
 Ticks aren’t born with bacteria or pathogens.
 They get them by feeding on a “reservoir animal” that carries them, says Deacon.
 In the case of Lyme, this is usually a white-footed deer mouse.

-Ticks must attach to a host for 24 hours before they’re able to transmit the bacteria that causes Lyme disease.
+A tick, depending on its life stage, can take at least 10 minutes before it even begins the process of attaching to a host.
 True.
-And a tick, depending on its life stage, can take at least 10 minutes before it even begins the process of attaching to a host.
-This is why doing a full-body check and showering right after a hike in tick-prone areas is key.
+Plus, some research says ticks must attach to a host for at least 24 hours before they’re able to transmit the bacteria that causes Lyme disease.
+(Other recent research suggests it takes half that time.)
+The point?
+Doing a full-body check and showering right after a hike in tick-prone areas is key.

 Clothing is a barrier against ticks.
 True.
 “They can’t bite through clothing,” says Deacon.
 “They have stubby little mouthparts.”
 So definitely tuck pants into socks and wear closed shoes instead of sandals.